Conventional and practical metallic superconductivity arising from repulsive Coulomb coupling: BCS theory for plasmon-induced metallic superconductivity

 The advantage of expressing the frequency dependent self-energy in the form of Eq.~(\ref{eq:BCS-Mc}) becomes heuristically obvious when we write the corresponding electron-phonon self-energy for 3D electrons interacting with phonons:

+We note that the plasmon-pole frequency $\omega_q$ here us essentially the finite q dispersion of the plasma frequency $\omega_p$ given by $\omega_q = \omega_p [ 1+ O(q^2 ) or O (q)]$ depending on 3D or 2D respectively.
+[16] (Changing $\omega_q$ to just $\omega_p$ hardly changes anything in the theory.)
 Here, $\omega_{\text{ph},q}$ and $\gamma$ are the phonon frequency and the electron-phonon coupling, respectively.
 We emphasize the obvious apparent fact that Eqs.~(\ref{eq:BCS-Mc}) and (\ref{eq:BCS-Mph}) are formally identical with $\omega_{\text{ph},q}$ in Eq.~(\ref{eq:BCS-Mph}) being replaced by $\omega_q$ in Eq.~(\ref{eq:BCS-Mc}) and the electron-phonon coupling $\gamma^2$ in Eq.~(\ref{eq:BCS-Mph}) being replaced by the effective electron-plasmon coupling, $\gamma_p$, defined by:

 where $v_c(q)=4\pi e^2/q^2$ is the 3D Coulomb coupling.

 This precise formal mapping between the electron-phonon and electron-plasmon self-energies enables an immediate heuristic solution for the appropriate $T_c$ in the BCS theory for the electron-plasmon interaction, given by Eq.~(\ref{eq:BCS-Tc}), where the $\omega_b$ and $\lambda_b$ should now represent $\omega_p$ and $\lambda_p$, respectively, for the corresponding electron-plasmon interaction as described above.
 This heuristic mapping between phonons and plasmons enables to express the plasmon-induced $T_c$ to be: